Best Stock Analysis Tools in 2026

 • Stock already up 0.5–1% by the time you see the alert

-• Built for active traders, not 45-minute-a-day investors
+• Built for active traders, not busy investors

 • No portfolio-level analysis of your holdings